Gifted and Talented Education - Steppingstone School

 SMART stands for Steppingstone MAgnetic Resonance Training.
-The SMART Center is a laboratory equipped with advanced scientific instrumentation (a Bruker Bio-Spin electron paramagnetic resonance spectrometer) that is open to students.
-The vast majority of science majors would never use this kind of equipment even at a university.
-Chemistry and physics majors might use it in graduate school.
-Dr. Philip D. Morse, Professor Emeritus of Chemistry from Illinois State University, has 30 years of experience with EPR spectroscopy, published 50 scientific papers in the fields of biochemistry, biophysics, and computer science and has established the SMART Center so that students as young as fifth grade can learn to explore the universe of molecules and study their movements in cells, tissues, and other materials.
+The SMART Center is a laboratory equipped with advanced scientific instrumentation (a Bruker Bio-Spin electron paramagnetic resonance – EPR – spectrometer, A JEOL RE-1X spectrometer, and JEOL TE200 spectrometer, a Bruker Bio-Spin Micro and Nano spectrometers) that are open to students.
+Most science majors would never have access to this kind of equipment even at a university.
 The SMART Center is a place where you can come to do science as scientists do it.
-It is a place where you can ask questions about the world around you and learn to get answers with a research scientist at your side.
+It is a place where you can ask questions about your world and learn to get your own answers with a research scientist at your side.

 The United States is behind many other countries in providing educational opportunities for students in math and sciences.
 Students usually do not have the opportunity to experience an actual scientific environment until college or graduate school.
 The SMART Center seeks to provide an avenue by which students interested in science can, early in their careers, participate in a real research environment using advanced instrumentation.

 The purpose of SMART Center is to provide students the opportunity to experience an authentic research environment where they learn to design and perform valid research experiences.
 They are taught to use advanced instrumentation to engage in scientific research of their choosing.
 The staff of the SMART Center are employed to assist the students in learning how to use the instrumentation, what kinds of scientific questions can be asked using this instrumentation, how to design the experiments and interpret the data, and how to present their results to a general audience.